-It’s really easy to just tap a button on our mobile phone and get the cab available within few minutes whenever and wherever we want.
+It’s really easy to just tap a button on our mobile phone and get the cab available within a few minutes whenever and wherever we want.

-Uber/Ola/Lyft… using these applications and getting the hassle-free transportation service is really simple but is it also simple to build these gigantic applications which have hundreds of software engineers working on it for a decade…? definitely not.
+Uber/Ola/Lyft… using these applications and getting the hassle-free transportation service is really simple but is it also simple to build these gigantic applications which have hundreds of software engineers working on them for a decade…? definitely not.
 These systems have much more complex architecture and there are a lot of components joined together internally to provide riding services all over the world.
-Designing Uber (or OLA or Lyft) is a quite common question of system design round in interviews.
-A lot of candidates get afraid of this round more than the coding round because they don’t get the idea that what topics and tradeoffs they should cover within this limited timeframe.
+Designing Uber (or OLA or Lyft) is a quite common question in system design rounds in interviews.
+A lot of candidates get afraid of this round more than the coding round because they don’t get an idea that what topics and tradeoffs they should cover within this limited timeframe.
 Firstly, remember that the system design round is extremely open-ended and there’s no such thing as a standard answer.
 Even for the same question, you’ll have a totally different discussion with different interviewers.

 In this blog, we will discuss how to design ride-hailing services like Uber/Ola/Lyft but before we go further we want you to read the article “How to crack system design round in interviews?”.
 It will give you an idea that what this round looks like, what you are expected to do, and what mistakes you should avoid in front of the interviewer.